Updated on September 6, 2022

 You can also buy over-the-counter products to heal milia under your eyes.
 These include:

-• Topical alpha hydroxy acids such as glycolic acid and lactic acid can promote healthy skin.
-You can find these ingredients in products like face toners, masks, and skin peels.
+• Topical alpha hydroxy acids.
+Products with glycolic and lactic acid can promote healthy skin; you can find these ingredients in products like face toners, masks, and skin peels

-• Salicylic acid treatments also work well to remove dead cells.
-This may help release keratin trapped between skin layers.
-Salicylic acid is present in exfoliating creams and cleansers.
+• Salicylic acid treatments.
+These may help release keratin trapped between skin layers, they’re present in exfoliating creams and cleansers

-• Over-the-counter topical retinoids also promote cell turnover and reduce the stickiness of cells in your pores.
-These ingredients help old skin cells and trapped toxins rise to the skin’s surface.
+• Over-the-counter topical retinoids.
+These help old skin cells and trapped toxins rise to the skin’s surface; they also promote cell turnover and reduce stickiness

 Before purchasing products to treat milia, read the label to ensure it is safe to use under the eyes.
 Since this area is very sensitive, you may need to choose products specifically designed and marketed for under the eyes.